Skip to main content

 Technical Analysis

-CVE-2025-20709 is a classic buffer overflow vulnerability classified under CWE-120 found in the WLAN Access Point (AP) driver of MediaTek chipsets MT6890, MT7915, MT7916, MT7981, and MT7986.
-The vulnerability stems from an incorrect bounds check in the driver code, which allows an attacker to perform an out-of-bounds write operation.
-This flaw can be exploited remotely by an attacker within network proximity (adjacent or proximal), without requiring any user interaction or prior authentication, making it highly accessible for exploitation.
-Successful exploitation leads to escalation of privileges on the affected device, granting the attacker elevated control potentially sufficient to compromise the device’s confidentiality, integrity, and availability.
+CVE-2025-20709 is a buffer overflow vulnerability classified under CWE-120, found in the WLAN AP driver of several MediaTek chipsets: MT6890, MT7915, MT7916, MT7981, and MT7986.
+The vulnerability stems from an incorrect bounds check in the driver code, which allows an attacker to perform an out-of-bounds write.
+This memory corruption flaw can be exploited remotely by an attacker within wireless proximity (adjacent or proximal) to the target device, without requiring any user interaction or prior authentication.
+The flaw enables escalation of privileges on the affected device, potentially allowing the attacker to execute arbitrary code or disrupt device operation.
 The affected software versions include SDK release 7.6.7.2 and earlier, as well as OpenWrt versions 19.07 and 21.02 for the MT6890 chipset.
-The vulnerability has been assigned a CVSS v3.1 base score of 8.8, indicating high severity with attack vector as adjacent network, low attack complexity, no privileges required, and no user interaction needed.
-Although no exploits have been reported in the wild yet, the vulnerability poses a significant risk due to the widespread use of MediaTek chipsets in consumer and enterprise wireless devices.
-The issue is tracked under MediaTek’s internal ID MSV-3405 and patch ID WCNCR00415809, though no public patch links are currently available.
-The vulnerability’s impact includes potential full device compromise, enabling attackers to manipulate network traffic, disrupt communications, or pivot into internal networks.
-This makes it particularly dangerous in environments relying on wireless infrastructure for critical operations.
+The vulnerability has a CVSS v3.1 base score of 8.8, indicating high severity with attack vector as adjacent network, low attack complexity, no privileges required, no user interaction, and high impact on confidentiality, integrity, and availability.
+No public exploits have been reported yet, but the vulnerability’s nature and impact make it a critical concern for devices using these chipsets in wireless access points or embedded systems.
+The issue is tracked internally by MediaTek as MSV-3405 and patch ID WCNCR00415809, though no public patch links are currently available.

 Potential Impact